Gamemackerel/word-bag-soul-trap/README.md

 - Loads prompts from `prompts.txt` (one per line)
 - Cycles through prompts automatically
 - Each generation appends to the previous text
-- Displays in a scrolling window with fade effect at top
+- **NEW:** Words flow and fade using p5.js visualization
+- Words cascade downward with varying speeds
+- Recent words are larger and more visible, older words fade out
-- E-ink optimized: black text on white, minimal UI
+- Clean black text on white background
 - Console logging for debugging

 ## Customization